How to Set Up a Trust for Your Family

 Are you ready to set up a trust for your family?
 Get started with this detailed how-to guide

 Establishing your legacy through estate planning is one of the important things you can do for your family.
 Everyone needs a plan for how they intend their assets to become inheritance.
-For most people, the thought of estate planning conjures up the idea of drafting a will; however, a will is not always the best option for your financial situation or wishes.
+For most people, the thought of estate planning conjures up the idea of drafting a will; however, a will vs. a trust is not always the best option for your financial situation or wishes.

 Trusts are a powerful estate planning tool that can be used in place of, or in addition to, a will.
 They are a more sophisticated way to transfer assets, and with dozens of trust options available, they offer more flexibility than a will.